Skhmt/TauriLocalDraw/README.md

-this is a [tldraw](https://tldraw.dev) derivative project that adds a `file` menu (like the `tldraw.com` demo), allowing you to save and open projects, and compiles it to a single .html file. this does not include "multiplayer" tldraw compatibility. this can also be built as an executable via [tauri](https://tauri.app).
+this is a [tldraw](https://tldraw.dev) derivative project that adds a `file` menu (like the `tldraw.com` demo), allowing you to save and open projects, and compiles it to a single .html file or executable via [tauri](https://tauri.app). this does not include tldraw "multiplayer" compatibility.

 the intended use case is a portable note-taking/whiteboard application for a single user, for example placed in google drive or ms one drive or drop box and accessed from wherever and able to save and load files to continue working while being cloud-agnostic.

-## frontend commands
+## frontend npm commands

 install: `npm i`